nus-cs2103-AY1920S1/duke/docs/README.md

 Expected outcome:

-`noted.
+`Noted.
 I have removed this task:
   [D][✘] find a wife (by: 17/07/2090 1200)
   Now you have 1 task in the list.`

+### `edit` - Edits a task's descripton.

+Updates the description of a specified task.

+Example of usage:

+`edit 1 dinner`

+Expected outcome:

+`Task 1 has been updated to dinner`